David Silvers, MD, FAAN

 Dr. David Silvers has over 20 years of experience in private practice diagnosing and treating all neurological disorders.
 He served as an Associate Clinical Professor at the University of Connecticut Medical School when he practiced in Connecticut.
 Dr. Silvers is committed to giving his patients the best neurological care while emphasizing the doctor-patient relationship.
 Currently, Dr. Silvers is affiliated with the University of Miami where he teaches residents and fellows.
 He is also a Clinical Affiliate Associate Professor at FAU Medical School.

-Dr. Silvers has published several case reports in highly regarded journals including Neurology, Journal of Neurology, Neurosurgery, and Psychiatry, and Muscle and Nerve.
+David Silvers, MD has published several case reports in highly regarded journals including Neurology, Journal of Neurology, Neurosurgery, and Psychiatry, and Muscle and Nerve.
 He has been awarded the Teaching Award on 2 occasions by the neurology residents at the University of Connecticut School of Medicine.

 Alzheimer’s Disease, Dementia, Electromyography, Neuromuscular Disorders, Parkinson’s Disease